 Much like traditional urns, keepsake urns come in a variety of materials.
 Naturally, ceramic urns tend to be quite common, but there are also handcrafted urns that feature gorgeous woodwork, stone, and glass features.
 Because keepsake urns are meant to be displayed in the home, they are usually crafted with beautiful, durable materials designed to last.

 Candle holder keepsake for ashes by Pulvis.
-Model "Guardian"
+Model "The Holy Mother"

 What Do Keepsake Urns Look Like ?